themoonstone/get_uid/README.md

 Overview
 =====
-Get_uid is a distributed unique ID generator inspired by [Twitter's Snowflake](https://blog.twitter.com/2010/announcing-snowflake):
+Get_uid is a distributed unique ID generator in this package two methods is provided the first method inspired by [Twitter's Snowflake](https://blog.twitter.com/2010/announcing-snowflake):
 A Sonyflake ID is composed of

     39 bits for time in units of 10 msec
      8 bits for a sequence number
     16 bits for a machine id
+the second methos is to take advantage of the key-value and strong consistency of etcd to dynamically generate a globally unique id
 Build
 =====